-- o Persistent, well-documented Gender Dysphoria - o Capacity to make a fully informed decision and to consent for treatment - o Must be at least 18 years of age (age of majority) - o Favorable psychosocial-behavioral evaluation to provide screening and identification of risk factors or potential postoperative challenges - o Complete at least 12 months of successful continuous full-time real-life experience involvement in the experienced desired gender - o Complete 12 months of continuous cross-sex hormone therapy appropriate for the experienced desired gender (unless medically contraindicated) - Treatment plan that includes ongoing follow-up and care by a Qualified Behavioral Health Provider experienced in treating Gender Dysphoria
+- For thyroid cartilage reduction and/or voice modification surgery (e.g., laryngoplasty, glottoplasty or shortening of the vocal cords), a written clinical assessment from at least one Qualified Healthcare Professional experienced in treating Gender Dysphoria is required.
+The assessment must document that an individual meets all of the following criteria: - O Persistent, well-documented Gender Dysphoria - O Capacity to make a fully informed decision and to consent for treatment - Must be at least 18 years of age - o Favorable psychosocial-behavioral evaluation to provide screening and identification of risk factors or potential postoperative challenges - Completion of 6 months of continuous hormone therapy prior to surgery is required for voice masculinization - o For voice modification surgery, documentation of presurgical voice lessons and/or therapy - For genital surgery, a written clinical assessment from at least two Qualified Healthcare Professionals experienced in treating Gender Dysphoria, who have independently assessed the individual, is required.
+The assessment must document that an individual meets all of the following criteria: - o Persistent, well-documented Gender Dysphoria - o Capacity to make a fully informed decision and to consent for treatment - o Must be at least 18 years of age (age of majority) - o Favorable psychosocial-behavioral evaluation to provide screening and identification of risk factors or potential postoperative challenges - o Complete at least 12 months of successful continuous full-time real-life involvement in the experienced identified gender - o Complete 12 months of continuous hormone therapy appropriate for the experienced gender (unless medically contraindicated or not indicated for gender) - Treatment plan that includes ongoing follow-up and care by a Qualified Behavioral Health Provider Qualified Healthcare Professional experienced in treating Gender Dysphoria

-When the above criteria are met, the following surgical procedures to treat Gender Dysphoria are medically necessary and covered as a proven benefit:
+When the above criteria are met, the following surgical procedures and/or therapies to treat Gender Dysphoria are medically necessary and covered as a proven benefit:

 - Bilateral mastectomy or breast reduction

+- Breast augmentation with breast implants or fat transfer

 - Clitoroplasty (creation of clitoris)

 - Hysterectomy (removal of uterus)

 - Labiaplasty (creation of labia)

 - Laser or electrolysis hair removal in advance of genital reconstruction prescribed by a physician for the treatment of Gender Dysphoria

 - Metoidioplasty (creation of penis, using clitoris)

 - Orchiectomy (removal of testicles)

 - Penectomy (removal of penis)

 - Penile prosthesis

 - Phalloplasty (creation of penis)

 - Salpingo-oophorectomy (removal of fallopian tubes and ovaries)

 - Scrotoplasty (creation of scrotum)

 - Testicular prostheses

-- Urethroplasty (reconstruction of female urethra)

-- Urethroplasty (reconstruction of male urethra)

-- Vaginectomy (removal of vagina)

-- Vaginoplasty (creation of vagina)

-- Vulvectomy (removal of vulva)
+- Thyroid cartilage reduction/reduction thyroid chondroplasty/tracheal shave (removal or reduction of the Adam's apple) - Urethroplasty (reconstruction of female urethra) - Urethroplasty (reconstruction of male urethra) - Vaginectomy (removal of vagina) - Vaginoplasty (creation of vagina) - Voice lessons and/or voice therapy - Voice modification surgery (e.g., laryngoplasty, glottoplasty or shortening of the vocal cords) - Vulvectomy (removal of vulva)